polyverse/logrus_context_hook/README.md

 func main() {

 	// Hold reference to the hook
-  ctxHook := logrus_context_hook.NewContextHook("Context", // First parameter is the field to look for context at
-    []string{"ServerId", "RequestId", "HostId"} //Second parameter is the list of keys in that context to look for.
+	ctxHook := logrus_context_hook.NewContextHook("Context", // First parameter is the field to look for context at []string{"ServerId", "RequestId", "HostId"}) //Second parameter is the list of keys in that context to look for.
-  )

 	// Add the Context Hook
 	log.AddHook(ctxHook)

 	// Then log with as you do
-  log.Infof("Hello from Logger...");
+	log.Infof("Test3: Hello from Logger...");

 	// OR Log with Context field
-  ctx := log.WithValue(context.Background(), "ServerId", "DemoServer")
+	ctx := context.WithValue(context.Background(), "ServerId", "DemoServer")
-  log.WithField("Context", ctx).Infof("Hello from Logger with context under field 'Context'")
+	log.WithField("Context", ctx).Infof("Test3: Hello from Logger with context under field 'Context'")

-  // EXCEPT Log without Context field, and hook does nothing ctx = log.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'")
+	// EXCEPT Log without Context field, and hook does nothing ctx = context.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextField", ctx).Infof("Test3: Hello from Logger with context under field 'NotContextField'")

 	// BUT we can change that at runtime ctxHook.SetContextField("*")

 	// AND it works now...
-  ctx = log.WithValue(context.Background(), "RequestId", "Changed our mind at runtime.
-We want this logged.") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'")
+	ctx = context.WithValue(context.Background(), "RequestId", "Changed our mind at runtime.
+We want this logged.") log.WithField("NotContextField", ctx).Infof("Test3: Hello from Logger with context under field 'NotContextField'")

-  // EXCEPT we just need a new key called UserId ctx = log.WithValue(context.Background(), "UserId", "This key wasn't being looked for") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context having new key 'UserId'")
+	// EXCEPT we just need a new key called UserId ctx = context.WithValue(context.Background(), "UserId", "This key wasn't being looked for") log.WithField("NotContextField", ctx).Infof("Test3: Hello from Logger with context having new key 'UserId'")

 	// BUT we can change that at runtime TOO ctxHook.SetContextKeys(append(ctxHook.GetContextKeys(), "UserId"))

 	// AMD it works now
-  ctx = log.WithValue(context.Background(), "UserId", "This key is being looked for.
-Changed our mind at runtime again.") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context having new key 'UserId'")
+	ctx = context.WithValue(context.Background(), "UserId", "This key is being looked for.
+Changed our mind at runtime again.") log.WithField("NotContextField", ctx).Infof("Test3: Hello from Logger with context having new key 'UserId'") }

-}
 ```